- CAEN Accounts are validated periodically for continued eligibility.

-The CAEN Account expiration schedule for Fall 2017 is as follows:
+The CAEN Account expiration schedule for Winter 2018 is as follows:

 Note: CAEN reserves the right to expire account access at any time for students who withdraw from courses or transfer out of the College of Engineering, or for employees based on their last day of employment at the College of Engineering; even if the date is outside of the normal expiration period.

 If you receive an expiration warning message from CAEN, and you believe an error has been made and you are eligible to retain your CAEN Account, you must submit an online application at the CAEN Account Validation request form (requires login with your U-M Google account).
 All requests are evaluated on a case-by-case basis.
 Information outlining who is eligible for a CAEN Account is available on the CAEN Account Eligibility page.